georchestra/cadastrapp/cadastrapp/README.md

 ##  Build a debian package :

-To ease deployment and use the georchestra datadir, you can also build and deploy a debian package:
+To ease deployment and use the georchestra datadir, you can also build and deploy a debian package :

 ```
 mvn clean package deb:package -pl cadastrapp -PdebianPackage
 ```